Priberam/SentimentAnalysis/README.md

 ## Team
-[Priberam] (http://priberam.com) is a Portuguese SME founded in 1989, as a spin-off from Instituto Superior Técnico in Lisbon, which offers cutting-edge semantic search and natural language processing technologies.
+[Priberam](http://priberam.com) is a Portuguese SME founded in 1989, as a spin-off from Instituto Superior TÃ©cnico in Lisbon, which offers cutting-edge semantic search and natural language processing technologies.
 Priberam licenses its technologies to clients such as Amazon and Microsoft and the biggest media publishers in Portugal, Brazil and Spain.
 Priberam participates in several national and European R&D projects and keeps strong links with the best groups in the academia and research institutes.

-Priberam Labs, the company’s research department (http://labs.priberam.com), is focused on innovative technologies such as automatic media monitoring, recommendation, and social media analysis, with a strong component on machine learning research for Big Data.
+Priberam Labs, the companyâ€™s research department (http://labs.priberam.com), is focused on innovative technologies such as automatic media monitoring, recommendation, and social media analysis, with a strong component on machine learning research for Big Data.